 - i.
 Journal Entry Round (JER) - 1.
 The JER would occur asynchronously online.
-It involves the evaluation of the online submission of the extended abstract and journal-type research paper.

-ii.
-Exhibit

-1. The Top 15 scorers from the JER who complied with all guidelines would proceed to the Exhibit phase, which would occur on-site in a face-to-face setting.
+It involves the evaluation of the online submission of the extended abstract, with the journal-type research papers serving as supplemental materials for judging. - ii.
+Exhibit - 1.
+The Top 15 scorers from the JER who complied with all guidelines would proceed to the Exhibit phase, which would occur on-site in a face-to-face setting. - 2.
+The Research Competition Team would be responsible for the exhibit room set-up.
+Participants would be given time to familiarize themselves with the venue.
+However, the following should be observed: - a.
+The team must only occupy a 4x4 feet area in which all the needed materials in the project presentation will be accommodated.